EC324-6-SP-CO: Macroeconomics (Advanced)

 OR 100 per cent Exam Mark

-One test to be taken during the term and one group project.
+One test to be taken during the term.

-Feedback for this module will occur through class meetings where we will go over the answers to problem sets and where you will be able to ask questions about your own method of solution; answers that will be posted on the website for the module that will give you written guidance on the appropriate method to approach the problems on the problem sets, mock midterm, midterm and mock final,; and office hours where any additional questions can be addressed.
+Feedback for this module will occur through class meetings where we will go over the answers to problem sets and where you will be able to ask questions about your own method of solution; answers that will be posted on the website for the module that will give you written guidance on the appropriate method to approach the problems on the problem sets, mock midterm, midterm and mock final; and office hours where any additional questions can be addressed.
 You should be sure that you use these methods to understand how to improve your own performance.
-In addition the group work report will be returned with feedback that addresses what the marking criteria are and how your group could improve their own work.

 Exam Duration and Period